septianw/beautifull-monalisa/README.md

 Before running, make sure mysql running and bind into tcp/ip instead of socket, and configure the app to point to correct database ip, port, username, and password.
 Configuration stored at ./config.toml file, template provided.

-Please refer to release to download binary version of this project.
+Please refer to release to download binary version of this project, and refer to [ui/api.http](ui/api.http) to learn rest API provided by this project.

 ### Prerequisities